openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

         ;

-Ambient field declarations have no initializers.
+Ambient field declarations have no initializers:

 .. index::
    ambient field declaration